reverendseverin/trc_tally/README.md

 This project integrates vMix's API and the Tally MA workflows to control lights via a cloud broker via MQTT requests.

+## App Installation
+App can be found in the /app folder.

 ## Dependencies